sabyasachidg/Flexus-Dev/README.md

 - 🔭 Currently working on Web Development:
-- 👯 I’m looking to collaborate with other content creators
-- 🥅 2021 Goals: Contribute more to Open Source projects
+- 🥅 2021 Goals: Contribute more to Open Source projects on Web Dev
 - ⚡ Fun fact: I love to edit films and play GTA/Valorant.

 ### Spotify Playing 🎧